Recycling - but done right

 Products must be produced in a way that allows them to be recycled and repaired; reusable products have priority over disposable ones.

-In order to not produce any more plastic waste, here at D3CO we decided to produce sustainable furniture only using natural materials and traditional ways of manufacturing.
+In order to not produce any more plastic waste, here at D3CO we decided to produce sustainable furniture and our biosofa using only natural materials and traditional ways of manufacturing.
 To be honest, our furniture is biodegradable and thanks to a fully toxine-free production none of our materials and furniture pieces pose a threat to the environment or own health.